xdhub/httphooks/doc/design.md

   </tr>
   <tr>
     <th>Responders</th>
     <td>Refers to the hook type which actively processes a request and produces a response.
-Its primary intent is for processing and contibuting to the system in the form of a response.</td>
+Its primary intent is for processing and contributing to the system in the form of a response.</td>
   </tr>
   <tr>
     <th>Listeners</th>